v8/v8.dev/src/docs/torque.md

 }
 ```

-Now, open up `test/cctest/torque/test-torque.cc` and add the following test case that uses the new Torque code to build a code stub:
+Next, open up `test/cctest/torque/test-torque.cc` and add the following test case that uses the new Torque code to build a code stub:

 ```cpp
 TEST(HelloWorld) {